-How to Collect User Data About Gender Identity — and When Not to
+dscout Discusses How to Collect User Data on Gender Identity — and When Not to

 There’s a particularly nasty irony in getting hostile treatment from a wellness app.
 That’s what happened when Jess Mons, who is non-binary and trans, was faced with a strictly binary gender-identity option at the login screen of a health-focused app.
 The problems cascaded from there: the app’s messaging, salutations, social grouping and media feed were all personalized, wrongly, to that pigeonholing.